Large deviations for the $q$-deformed polynuclear growth: -Deformed Polynuclear Growth and other solvable models

 where recall the content of a tableau was defined in \eqref{def:conttab}.
 The correspondence \eqref{eq:sagan_stanley} can be used iteratively to build random skew partitions from random permutation matrices.
 For this let us consider $\{\mathscr{M}_{k}\}_{k \ge 0}$, a sequence of independent Poisson point processes on the square $(0,1) \times (0,1)$, where $\mathscr{M}_k$ has intensity $\gamma^2 q^k$ and $\nu$, an independent random partition taken with law $\mathbb{P}_\mathsf{vol}$ as in \eqref{eq:volume_measure}.
-We define the number of points in each of the Poisson point processes $\mathscr{M}_k$ as
+We define

 and we also define random variables

 By the Borel-Cantelli theorem, since the intensities of the Poisson random variables $\mathscr{A}_k$ decay exponentially we have that $\mathsf{N}$ is almost surely finite, whereas a simple calculation shows that